SuperOfficeDocs/superoffice-docs/user-guide/en/admin/lists/editing-lists-name-and-description.md

 ---
-uid: help-en-editing-lists-name-and-description-web
+uid: help-en-editing-lists-name-and-description
-title: Editing a list s name and description web
+title: Editing a list s name and description
-description: Editing a list s name and description web
+description: Editing a list s name and description
 author: SuperOffice RnD
 so.date: 06.29.2022
 keywords: Settings and maintenance